WyahidBadri/react-assessment/README.md

 ## Completion

-Fork and clone this repo and submit your pull request w/ wins, losses, and challenges.
+Fork and clone this repo, complete the application, and submit your pull request w/ your self assessment